river-wind/CarNDProj5/Project5_writeup.md

 The search_windows() function is then used to actually scan through each window in the collected slide_window grid, and the snipped image windows are used as input for SVC prediction, returning a list of "hot_windows", or windows which have been predicted as containing a car by the SVC.

+The overlap started at 0.5, but I increased it to 0.7 in order deregularize the positioning of the windows; 0.5 simply gave a half-step to the position, where 0.7 provided a fuller coverage.

 *2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?*

 The 6 window sizes added significant processing time to each video frame.
 Due to this, I finally limited my sliding window search to 4, and limited to range of the image they searched (no tiny cars should be visible near the very bottom of the image, so I didn't scan that area with the 32x32 window).
 Here are some example images: